Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 1. What is Nginx?

-Nginx is a lightweight, high-performance open-source web server and currently the most widely used worldwide.
-Beyond a simple web server, it plays a key role in solving complex architectural problems as a reverse proxy, load balancer, and mail proxy.
+Nginx is a lightweight, high-performance open-source web server, currently the most widely used in the world.
+Beyond a simple web-server role, it performs a core role in solving complex architectural problems such as a reverse proxy, a load balancer, and a mail proxy.

 sudo apt update